cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 If it worked for the author it should work for me and it did after a couple changes.

-In a nutshell, that initializer is executed after _ember-simple-auth_ has prepared the session and its task is to registers a service named `current-user` (initially null) and inject it everywhere.
+In a nutshell, that initializer is executed after _ember-simple-auth_ has prepared the session and its task is to register a service named `current-user` (initially null) and inject it everywhere.

-The rest of the code is the logic takes care of updating the injected value service once I got the current user from my API.
+The rest of the code is the logic that takes care of updating the injected value service once I got the current user from my API.

 It stopped the application's boot and tried to retrieve the user from the server before resuming